supercorp-ai/supercompat/README.md

 **Use any AI provider with the OpenAI Assistants API or Responses API**

 Supercompat is a universal adapter that lets you use OpenAI's Assistants API or Responses API with any AI provider — Anthropic, Google, Groq, Mistral, Azure, OpenRouter, and more.
-Switch between API outputs by changing a single import path.

 ## Installation